travis-ci/travis-yml-checker/README.md

 An application to check on the effectiveness of the [`travis-yml`](https://github.com/travis-ci/travis-yml) library.

-To run locally add `config/travis.yml` file.
+To run locally add `config/travis.yml` file and do `foreman start web`.